Just another bunch of stuff pouring out of some guy’s head

 Installation

-1. Download the Wordpress Twitter widget from WordPress.org.
+1. Download the WordPress Twitter widget from WordPress.org.

 2. Unzip the downloaded file and upload/copy ‘twitter-widget.php‘ to your ‘/wp-content/plugins/widgets/‘ folder.